 Contact Iris Piehl in Windhoe.
 Work Phone

 Not a lot of tourist traps in Namibia...maybe none.
 If you want a human subject to photograph, the Himba and San are special.
 Or go to the shantytowns on the edges of Katatura.
-Prepare yourself; it will challenge your humanity. almost 6 years agoAnswered by A. via WorldNomads.com
+Prepare yourself; it will challenge your humanity. about 6 years agoAnswered by A. via WorldNomads.com

 I suggest you contact Ultimate Safaris.
 I just came back from a trip all over Namibia with them and our guide, Perez, was excellent.
 He would be great at helping you find subjects to photograph and to do cultural and language translation for you, which is needed in Namibia.
-Ultimate Safaris will specialize in anything you need, whether animals, geography, people, etc etc. almost 6 years ago
+Ultimate Safaris will specialize in anything you need, whether animals, geography, people, etc etc. about 6 years ago